freezer333/ramapo/source/courses/cmps311/index.md

 **Textbook** &nbsp;&nbsp; [Modern Operating Systems (4th Edition)](http://www.amazon.com/Modern-Operating-Systems-4th-Edition/dp/013359162X) by Andrew S. Tanenbaum, Herbert Bos. *Note, the textbook is required for this course, and will be relavent to nearly each lecture.*
 <img src='http://ecx.images-amazon.com/images/I/51dqadCuRiL._SX390_BO1,204,203,200_.jpg' width="200"/>
 <hr class="print-page"/>

+**You may use an electronic, rented, used, or new copy of the text book.
+We will not be using any of the additional/bonus material associated with the purchase of a new textbook.
+However, please make sure you have the 4th Edition!**

 ## Required Programming Environment
 **Attention Microsoft Windows Users** - while we will touch upon the Win32 API, the vast majority of the programming you will do in this course will require you to write C++ code targeting the POSIX API, which is supported by Max OS X and Linux.
 You will absolutely be required to program in the POSIX environment, so if you do not currently use OS X or Linux, you'll need to create an environment.